taironas/gonawin/docs/tournament_world_cup.md

 * get all matches grouped by day
 * get all matches grouped by phases

-`url: /tournament/:id/first_stage`
+`url: /tournament/:id/matches/first_stage`

-where we display the groups rank and the matches grouped by dates for the first phase grouped by days.
+display all tournament matches grouped by group (first phase) '/matches' will redirect to 'matches/first_stage'

-`url: /tournament/:id/second_stage`
+`url: /tournament/:id/matches/second_stage`

-where we display the braket and the matches of the second phase grouped by days or by phases.
+display bracket then remaining matches grouped by phases